StDensity/Microsoft-Rewards-Automation/README.md

 # Microsoft-Rewards-Automation
 A program to automate web searches for quick Microsoft Rewards completion.
 (Both PC and Mobile)

+# Warning - Do not claim the rewards as soon as you reach it.
+Atleast for one week do normal searching(it's my guess), else you can be temp banned.

 # Note
 Before starting, make sure the delays correspond to the time it takes to perform specific actions on your PC. <Br> <Br>